 This is pretty similar to freelancing, but often jobs or “gigs” are smaller than what you would find on major freelancing sites.

 But what makes micro freelancing sites like Fiverr very appealing is that it’s not limited to graphic designers, writers, and computer gigs.
 You can offer almost any kind of service and make money with it.
-For example, on Fiverr, there is a guy how has made over $100,000 by making tough decision for people, charging each $5.
+For example, on Fiverr, there is a guy who has made over $100,000 by making tough decisions for people, charging each $5.

 Check out these micro freelancing sites if you are interested:

 - Fiverr: For $5, you can find all sorts of jobs at Fiverr: Funny and Bizarre, Social Marketing, Graphics, Advertising, Technology, Business, etc. Creative users tend to “value-add” their gigs so as to find broader appeal and better profit.

 - mTurk: I personally like this one for some spare cash.
 It does not take much to earn $20 a day.
 Some claim that they are able to make a living by dedicating their time to different jobs at mTurk.
 You will have to go through a learning curve, but once you get comfortable, you will find plenty of good and interesting HITs (Human Intelligence Tasks) to work on.

 - Microworkers: This is like mTurk where you choose from a wide array of micro jobs.